mixxxdj/manual/source/chapters/introduction.rst

 over 1,000,000 downloads annually.
 Our committed team has worked hard to create great DJ software, and this growth is a sign of our success.

-In 2011, RJ Ryan took over as Lead Developer to successfully continue the teams endeavor to make Mixxx a world-class DJ software.
+In 2011, RJ Ryan took over as Lead Developer to successfully continue the team's endeavor to make Mixxx a world-class DJ software.

 As our user community grows, so does our development team - Over 150 developers,